Enter your keyword

 Date of Birth: July 1960

-Qualifications: B.Comm LLB (UKZN) LLM (Cambridge, UK) Postgrad Dip.
-(Tax Law)(UCT)
+Qualifications: B.Comm (1982) LLB (1984)(UKZN) LLM (1988)(Cambridge, UK) Postgrad Dip.
+In Tax Law (1992)(UCT)

-In a 2000 interview for the Legal Resources Centre Oral History Project Advocate Alan Dodson SC observed that South Africa’s relatively new Constitutional Court:
+In a 2000 interview for the Legal Resources Centre Oral History Project, Advocate Alan Dodson SC observed that South Africa’s relatively new Constitutional Court:

-Born on in Manzini, eSwatini (Swaziland), Dodson completed his BComm (1982) and LLB (cum laude) in 1984 at the University of KwaZulu–Natal.
+Born in Manzini, eSwatini (Swaziland), Dodson completed his BComm (1982) and LLB (cum laude) in 1984 at the University of KwaZulu–Natal.
 He obtained his LLM from the University of Cambridge (1988) and a post–graduate Diploma in Tax Law from the University of Cape Town (1992).

-Dodson started his legal career as a candidate attorney (1985-1987), attorney (1987), and later head of public interest law and director (1988 – 1995) at historic Cape law firm Mallinicks.
+Dodson started his legal career as a candidate attorney (1985-1987), attorney (1987), and later head of public interest law and director (1988 – 1995) at historic Cape law firm, Mallinicks.

 Dodson spent five years from 1995 – 2000 as a judge at the Land Claims Court.
-From 2000-2007 he served as chairperson of the United Nations Housing and Property Claims Commission in Kosovo.
+From 2000-2007, he served as chairperson of the United Nations Housing and Property Claims Commission in Kosovo.

 He also held a two-year stint (2004-2006) as the director of litigation at the Legal Resource Centre’s Constitutional Litigation Unit.